 2. File Corruption

 Unintended changes to data can occur during writing, reading, storage, transmission, and processing – making the data within the file inaccessible.
 Software failure is a leading cause of data loss and is typically the result of bugs in the code.
-Viruses and malware can also lead to individual data files being deleted and hard drive partitions being damaged or erased.
+Viruses and malware can also cause individual data files to be deleted or entire hard drive partitions to be damaged or erased.

 3. Hardware Failure

-Storage devices may be at risk due to age, or they may fall victim to irreparable hard disk failure.
+Storage devices may be at risk due to age or may fall victim to irreparable hard disk failure.
 Viruses and hackers can also potentially shut down a hard drive by inserting non-deletable malicious code and huge files via open, unprotected ports.
-If these malicious programs cannot be deleted, the entire hard drive may have to be reformatted, wiping out all the data.
+If these malicious programs cannot be deleted, the entire hard drive may need to be reformatted, wiping out all the data.

 More people are doing daily business on their laptops, iPads, and mobile phones.
 They also carry around portable media like thumb drives, USB sticks, and CDs.
 Physical theft of any of these devices can spell big trouble.

 Data loss is as unique as the various sources from which it comes.
-The key is to identify the areas in which your business is weak and work towards a mitigation plan for each one of them.
-An MSP can act as a trusted partner in such cases, holding your hand through the process of safeguarding your data.
+The key is to identify the areas in which your business is weak and work toward a mitigation plan for each one of them.
+An MSP can act as a trusted partner in such cases, guiding you through the process of safeguarding your data.